 - By contrast, the last sentence in the paragraph offers a sharp picture in your mind.
-Instead of vague words like idea, form, tale we have fishermen and a dark sea.
+Instead of vague words like idea and form, we have fishermen and a dark sea.

 - Unlike the text about herons, this writer avoids using different words to describe the same thing.
 She repeats the words artists and the unknown several times, and this repetition helps the reader to follow her thoughts, despite all the abstract words and pronouns in the paragraph.

 These are just a few ideas, after a few minutes of analysis, that I can try to use in my own writing.
 These are not Universal Rules, but little tricks and techniques that can make my writing more interesting and unique from writers who read all the same books.